tonyma163/my-digital-business-card/README.md

-# Getting Started with Create React App
+# My Digital Business Card Web App

 ## Intro
 The project idea from the Scrimba youtube video.